Why get feedback?

 You can get valuable feedback on your Proto.io project by:

 - Exchanging editors comments and annotations with other designers who have edit rights on the particular project.
+Editors comments can be posted in Player, by turning the relevant switch on.

 - Asking users to review it (via a Share link, opened in a web browser or the Proto.io app) and give comments.
+To receive comments, make sure you have the "Enable comments" option on (from the Share modal).
+Learn more here.

 The decision depends on factors such as the fidelity of your prototype, the type of feedback you are looking for, the availability of reviewers, your resources, etc.